U.S. Coronavirus Cases Surpass Summer Peak And Are Climbing Higher Fast

 All this adds up to a fall surge that is on track to dwarf the spring.

-"We're starting off of a higher baseline of transmission and so this peak is going to go higher than the last one," says Dr. Lynn Goldman, dean of the Milken Institute School of Public Health at the George Washington University.
+"We're starting off of a higher baseline of transmission, and so this peak is going to go higher than the last one," says Dr. Lynn Goldman, dean of the Milken Institute School of Public Health at the George Washington University.

 In fact, the low point in new daily cases in September — around 35,000 U.S. cases a day — was close to the high point during the spring, when the virus was concentrated in the Northeast and a handful of urban centers.